camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 * Process Engines are native JBoss Services with service lifecycles and dependencies.
 * Automatic deployment of BPMN 2.0 processes (through the Process Application API).
 * (JBoss AS 7 only) - Use a managed Thread Pool provided by JBoss Threads in combination with the Job Executor.
-* (Wildfly only) - Use a managed Thread Pool for the Job Executor configured through the Camunda BPM Subsystem.
+* (Wildfly only) - Use a managed Thread Pool for the Job Executor configured through the Camunda Platform Subsystem.

 # Configure the Job Executor in standalone.xml/domain.xml